 Peritubular Capillaries and Vasa Recta.

-Title: 2611\Blood\Flow\in\the\Nephron.jpg;Author: OpenStax; Site: https://books.byui.edu/-Twew;License: Creative Commons Attribution 4.0 License.
+Author: OpenStax; Site: http://cnx.org/contents/ee5f4420-7ba2-44d6-86f1-85ff5a0e4ada@3/Gross-Anatomy-of-the-Kidney; License: Creative Commons Attribution 4.0 License.

-The peritubular capillary bed surrounds the proximal and distal tubules of the nephron, as well as the loop of Henle, where they are known as the vasa recta.
+The peritubular capillary bed surrounds the proximal and distal tubules of the nephron in both cortical and juxtamedullary nephrons.
+In juxtamedullary nephrons, the peritubular capillaries branch again to form a third capillary bed that surrounds the loop of Henle, where they are known as the vasa recta.
 The afferent (before the glomerulus) and the efferent (after the glomerulus) arterioles play a very important role in determining the pressure in the glomerular capillaries.